 *Applicant does not have to have prior artistic experience.

 *$10 entry fee.
 The modest proceeds from application fee go directly to agitprop residency.
 We provide paper, ink training, and facility access.
 Your application will stay on file with us for 6 months.
 If you change your project within that time, you will have to submit again.
 One project per submission.
-We will review applications quarterly and will continually be accepting applications
+We will review applications as time permits continually be accepting applications.
+Please NOTE: Because of the modest entry fee, our administration tasks are limited and we will not be able to inform you if you are not accepted.
+You will hear from us if your project is accepted.
+We wanted to keep submission costs down, but as a result, we are limited in time and funds to return emails detailing why your project was not accepted, etc.

 *Works printed during the residency are for FREE dissemination NOT for sale.
 This residency is about making art and sharing your voice.